 The Yoga Education in Prisons Trust is a registered charitable trust providing yoga and meditation education for prisoners in New Zealand.

 The restrictive prison environment presents many challenges for people in prison.
 It’s our experience that these challenges can be adjusted into space to reflect, contemplate and internally process their attitudes and trauma with the support of yoga and meditation techniques.

 Ultimately, with time, and expert tuition, prisoners can embark on a journey of personal growth and well being that would otherwise not have been realised.

-A safe supportive environment is created by experienced teachers that allows the prisoners to let go of fears and restrictive patterns, explore aspects of themselves that can enhance social integration.
+A safe supportive environment is created by experienced teachers that allow the prisoners to let go of fears and restrictive patterns, explore aspects of themselves that can enhance social integration.

-- To provide education for prisoners and offenders in the practices and techniques of yoga and meditation with the purpose to enable personal change and development.
+- To provide education for prisoners in the practices and techniques of yoga and meditation with the purpose to enable personal healing and development.

 - To provide released prisoners with ongoing education and training in the practices and techniques of yoga and meditation.

-Rather than trying to reform the prisoners, the program focuses on offering skills for self observation and reflection.
+We offer skills for self-observation and reflection.
 The power of the yoga practices develops the individual’s capacity for relaxation, understanding of a healthy and balanced lifestyle and knowledge of how to manage everyday life challenges.
-With these skills the prisoners have the tools to transform their own lives.
+With these skills, the prisoners have the tools to transform their own lives.

 - Yoga enables prisoners to live with a greater sense of autonomy within prison.
 Setting the precedent for life out of prison.

-- Yoga provides techniques that empower practitioners to work on their self development and change negative behaviour and thinking patterns.
+- Yoga provides techniques that empower practitioners to work on their self-development and repeated patterns.